-Welcome to the website of the Decisions, Attitudes, Risk and Thinking (DART) Research Group.
-DART is an interdisciplinary research group at Kingston Business School.
-Our mission is to conduct state-of-the-art behavioural science research to provide a scientifically rigorous and ethically sound basis for effective decision-making and innovative problem-solving.
+Welcome to the website of the Decisions, Attitudes, Risk and Thinking (DART) Research Lab.
+DART is an interdisciplinary behavioural science research Lab at Kingston Business School.
+Our mission is to conduct state-of-the-art research to provide a scientifically rigorous and ethically sound basis for effective decision-making and innovative problem-solving.

-The DART research group brings together experts in behavioural science working in the fields of judgement and decision-making, and thinking and problem-solving.
+The DART research lab brings together experts in behavioural science working in the fields of judgement and decision-making, and thinking and problem-solving.
 We study how people make judgments and decisions, and how they interact with their environment to create innovative and adaptive solutions to the obstacles or dilemmas they encounter.
 We also seek to understand how and when interactivity may promote better human performance.

 Topic include (but are not limited to): vaccination decision-making, career decision-making, responsibility judgments, probability judgments and statistical reasoning, choice framing effects, the ethics of nudging, risk communication, insight problem solving, numeracy or the ability to think with numbers, the role of intuition in thinking and decision-making, motivation in the workplace and behavioural change, job performance, daily time management, procrastination, personal productivity.